cdsittampalam/documentation/docs/Invite Trusted Parties.md

 ### Add from Contacts

 In the Invite to Join Qredo section, click **Copy** and then the button of the service for the invites (LinkedIn, Telegram, or WhatsApp).
-The invite is sent directly via the selected platform.
+The invite is sent directly via the selected service.
 The users see the invite as a link to the sign up page on the Qredo website.

 You can check the Trusted Network screen for details of the new invite.